-In January of 2012, right after returning from our unforgettable two-week trip in Egypt, Julia and I sat down to discuss our travel plans for the upcoming year.
+In January of 2012, right after returning from our unforgettable two-week trip to Egypt, Julia and I sat down to discuss our travel plans for the upcoming year.
 I was just days away from starting a new job at a large law firm and was understandably nervous about taking any time off during my first year.

 “I don’t think I’ll go anywhere this year,” I said.

-“If you can’t go, I’ll travel with Ayala” she said.
+“If you can’t go, I’ll travel with Ayala,” she said.

 Ayala was Julia’s co-worker and our mutual friend.
 A part of me was jealous.
-The girls would get to go to a new exotic place to experience culture, history, and food, while I would be toiling away in the office doing legal research and reviewing documents earning my stripes.
+The girls would get to go to a new exotic place to experience the culture, history, and food, while I would be toiling away in the office doing legal research and reviewing documents earning my stripes.
 But I was still happy for them.

 “Where do you think you’ll go?”

-“Hmm.”
-I said.
-“That sounds nice…”
+“Hmm,” I said.
+“That sounds nice...”

 Eleven months later, all three of us were boarding a plane to Buenos Aires.